Corentin-Vidick/P5-heritage-housing-issues/README.md

 | YearRemodAdd  | Remodel date (same as construction date if no remodelling or additions) | 1950 - 2010                                                                                                                                                             |
 | SalePrice     | Sale Price                                                              | 34900 - 755000                                                                                                                                                          |

 - The second part of the dataset, inherited_houses, has 4 rows and 23 columns.
 Each row represents an inherited property and the columns correspond to the house profile.
-The variables are consistent in name and type with the variables from house_price_records.
-We will establish a ML process to determine the sales price for each property.
+The variables are consistent in name and type with We will establish a ML process to determine the sales price for each property.

 ## Business Requirements